Northern Fur Seal Photo Archive

 The largest portion of the worldwide population returns to the Pribilof Islands, Alaska, in the eastern Bering Sea during their annual breeding season.

-For several decades, National Marine Mammal Laboratory (NMML) scientists have been traveling to these islands to photograph and document changes in the population.
+For several decades, Marine Mammal Laboratory (MML) scientists have been traveling to these islands to photograph and document changes in the population.

 Currently the Pribilof Islands fur seal population is listed as "depleted" or below its optimum sustainable

 level under the terms of the U.S. Marine Mammal Protection Act.

 Considering the declining population, and that any data that can help characterize, measure, and better understand the variation in population is invaluable, the MML Library in Seattle, Washington has

 digitized most of its northern fur seal image collection and made it available online through this photo archive.

 All of the photos in this archive were taken during the breeding season, between June and August, when peak numbers of seals appear on the rookeries, or breeding grounds.